theKashey/react-gearbox/README.md

   * `options` is an optional field.
       - options.transmission(input, props) => output - build in transmission, to be applied on gears.
-      - options.defaultProps - set default props for a future component
+      - options.defaultProps - set default props for a future component (note: defaultProps are not reflected on types, PR welcomed)

 Produces a `Gearbox` - renderless container, which will provide _torque_ from all gears as a render prop.